satakagi/OnStep-JUWEI-17/README.md

 ### Specific Pin Map Settings

-The board mirrors the following assignments from the OnStep ESP Mini:
+The pin map settings for this board are a modification of the standard Pins.MaxESP3.h file.
+They mirror the specific assignments documented by the [OnStep ESP Mini](https://oshwlab.com/hujer.roman/onstep-esp-mini) project on OSHWLab.

+For your reference, the following assignments are replicated on this board:

 - Aux7 = 36
 - OneWirePin = 15